wjallen/api-user-guide/docs/api-essentials/find_an_application.rst

    $ tapis apps search --name like imageclassify

    # Search for apps that you own
-   $ tapis apps search --owner eq wallen
+   $ tapis apps search --owner eq taccuser

    # Search for apps that you don't own (public or shared with you)
-   $ tapis apps search --owner neq wallen
+   $ tapis apps search --owner neq taccuser